-The Clerk collects a \$1.00 service charge, and an additional \$.50 service charge in some instances, on certain recorded documents for the Modernization Trust Fund - Public Records pursuant to Florida Statute 28.24(12)(d).
+The Clerk collects a \$1.00 service charge or a \$.50 service charge on certain recorded documents for the Modernization Trust Fund - Public Records pursuant to Florida Statute 28.24(12)(d).
 The fund must be used exclusively for equipment and maintenance of equipment, personnel training, and technical assistance in modernizing the public records system of the Clerk.